What is your role at 3Sharp?

 What speakers or sessions do you want to see?

 In the past few years, the speakers that have really made an impression on me are the ones outside of the Microsoft ecosystem whom Microsoft has brought in to help.
-The highlight for me last year was to see Microsoft’s Chief Marketing officer, Chris Capossela, give a talk on story telling.
+The highlight for me last year was to see Microsoft’s Chief Marketing Officer, Chris Capossela, give a talk on storytelling.
 It was fascinating.
 I thought it was a really special gift from Microsoft and Chris.
-Chris took his time and made himself available for us, just to share his story, and it was incredible.
+Chris took his time and made himself available to us, just to share his story, and it was incredible

 I also remember another speaker named James Whittaker.
 James is a former hostage negotiator, and now he teaches purchasing companies how to negotiate with vendors.
 It was fascinating to hear his tips for negotiation.
 3Sharp is a pretty small company, and it feels scary to go up against a purchasing department at a company of 100,000 people or more.
 Learning how they are trained and taught was very interesting.
 It certainly put things in perspective for me, because going into this negotiation, no one’s life was on the line.
 Everyone is able to go home and watch their favorite Netflix show when this is over.

-Can you give a tip for someone who is attending Inspire?
+Can you give a tip for someone attending Inspire?